jaakkopasanen/AutoEq/README.md

 convolution based equalizer (and much more) on Android but it requires rooting of the device.
 Viper4Android is supported with impulse response (WAV) files.
 For rooted users this is the best option.

+#### JamesDSP
+[JamesDSP](https://forum.xda-developers.com/android/apps-games/app-reformed-dsp-manager-t3607970) is an alternative to Viper4Android.
+It provides a system wide solution, has a convolution engine but requires rooting.

 ### Linux
 #### PulseEffects
 [PulseEffects](https://github.com/wwmm/pulseeffects) is a PulseAudio (Linux) module with wide variety of signal